 - More than 70 percent of Thanksgiving cards are mailed, the highest percentage for any season.

 - Nearly 60 percent of Thanksgiving cards are given to family members, and nearly 25 percent of Thanksgiving cards are given to friends.

 - Hallmark first made Thanksgiving cards in the early 1920s.

-Always observed the fourth Thursday in November: November 22, 2018
+Always observed the fourth Thursday in November: November 24, 2022 in the United States

 The tradition of celebrating thanks dates back nearly 400 years to a three-day harvest festival celebrated in 1621 by the pilgrims and Native Americans at Plymouth, Mass.